apache/incubator-edgent-website/site/docs/downloads.md

 title: Downloads
 ---

-Official Apache Edgent releases are available for download from the ASF distribution site.
-A release consists of a source code bundle and a convenience binary bundle.
-See the table below for a release's download links.
+Offical ASF Apache Edgent releases consist of source bundles and convenience binaries.
+There are two source bundles, one for the Edgent samples and one for the Edgent SDK/runtime.
+Convenience binary jars for the Edgent SDK/runtime are available at the [ASF Nexus Releases Repository](https://repository.apache.org/content/repositories/releases/) and Maven Central.

-If you just want to use Edgent, it is easiest to download and unpack a binary bundle.
-The bundle includes the release's Javadoc.
-The Javadoc is also accessible online.
-For more information, please refer to the [Getting started guide](edgent-getting-started).
+If you just want to use Edgent, simply download the Samples source bundle and use it to jump-start your application development, leveraging the distributed Edgent SDK/runtime jars.
+The samples source bundle includes additional information regarding application development and deployment, and tools.
+For more information, see [Quickstart with Edgent Samples](edgent-getting-started-samples).

+Note, a separate binary bundle consisting of all of the Edgent jars is not released.
+A tool is available in the samples source bundle that can create one.

 A source bundle contains a README describing how to build the sources.